 The Lake Waramaug Task Force is a non-profit organization of volunteers and scientists that provides leadership in restoring and maintaining the ecology and water quality of Lake Waramaug and its watershed.

-Spring 2014 Newsletter Clarifying Strategies & New Threat
+Lake Organizations: Who Does What?
+Fall 2014 Newsletter Clarifying Strategies & New Threat

 Highlight 2013 Annual Report

 Please Support LWTF Tips for Waterfront Stewardship Buffer Plants List CT Invasive Plant Guide

 Lake Waramaug is located in Litchfield County, Connecticut and is bordered by the towns of Washington, Warren and Kent.
 It is a Connecticut Heritage Lake, has been called one of the most beautiful lakes in the world, and was pictured in the book, 1000 Places to See Before You Die.

 The mission of the Task Force is to work with leading lake scientists to:

 Conduct research toward the best possible restoration and management solutions.
 Operate three in-lake restoration systems which restore the natural balance of the lake's ecosystem by removing or isolating harmful nutrients and by improving the habitat for cold water fish and beneficial zooplankton; and Prevent invasive aquatic species from entering the lake under a comprehensive inspection, monitoring, education and emergency-response program.